EBISPOT/hancestro/docs/index.md

 Please note that we make every effort to ensure that our ethnicity and geograph-based population descriptors groupings are non-overlapping, i.e. each term should only appear in one list.
 For this reason, you may sometimes find a geographic descriptor in the ethnicities list, in particular if that descriptor has child terms that are themselves not geographic descriptors.

+### Reference population

+Reference populations consist of groups of individuals from a common geographic area and tribal or ethnolinguistic group whose DNA was sampled and sequenced as part of a large-scale genomic diversity project such as the [1000 Genomes Project](https://www.internationalgenome.org/1000-genomes-summary), the [Human Genome Diversity Project (HGDP)](https://www.internationalgenome.org/data-portal/data-collection/hgdp) or [Simons Genome Diversity Project (SGDP)](https://www.internationalgenome.org/data-portal/data-collection/sgdp).
+All populations listed in HANCESTRO were identified from the [International Genome Sample Resource (IGSR)](https://www.internationalgenome.org/about).

+## Other core concepts in HANCESTRO

 ### Ancestry status

 This class represents the general characterisation of the ancestry of a population or individual.
 Ancestry status can either be admixed or genetically isolated.